What you eat affects how you look and feel, so an anti-aging diet full of the right foods can go a long way towards looking and feeling younger.

-Like fish, nuts are full of heart-healthy fats that have been proven to reduce the risk of high blood pressure and high cholesterol.
+Like fish, nuts are full of heart-healthy fats.
+Therefore, that have been proven to reduce the risk of high blood pressure and high cholesterol.
 Don’t avoid nuts because the label says they’re high in fat — instead, eat more of them!

-Beans, being a plant-based protein, are recommended as part of an anti-aging diet because they can be used as an alternative to red meat, which is high in saturated fat.
+Beans, being a plant-based protein, are recommended as part of an anti-aging diet.
+They can be used as an alternative to red meat.
+Which is high in saturated fat.

 The Choice Is Up To You